beafshar/beafshar/README.md

 ## About me
 Hello!

 This is Bahar Afshar.
 I am a master's student of Computer Science - AI applied at the UOttawa.
-I am working on my thesis about using active learning methods to detect an anti-money laundry system, under the supervision of Professor Paula Branco.
+I am working on my thesis about using active learning methods to implement an anti-money laundry system, under the supervision of Professor Paula Branco.
 Formerly, I received my Bachelor of Science in Computer Engineering from the University of Tehran.